 Why Major in Mathematics at Stanford?

 Mathematics is fun, challenging, and rewarding.
-It is logical yet creative.
-It is important for applications yet enjoyable in its own right.
+This subject is logical, creative, important for applications and enjoyable in its own right.
 As you learn more about mathematics, you will see that the logical structure of theorems, proofs, and classifications has a certain aesthetic appeal.

 Our Sample Course Plans will show you a variety of courses you can take depending on your interests to complete the major.

-Stanford students also participate in the Putnam Competition, an annual math contest for college students, each December.
+Stanford students may participate in the Putnam Competition, an annual math contest for college students, each December.

-The Stanford University Mathematical Organization (SUMO) is open to all students interested in math.
-They do a variety of activities throughout the year.
+The Stanford University Mathematical Organization (SUMO) does a variety of activities throughout the year and is open to all students interested in math.

 During the summer, the department offers the Stanford Undergraduate Research Institute in Mathematics (SURIM) where students can work on a research project either one-on-one with a faculty member or in a group mentored by a graduate student.